dafzor/bnetlauncher/README.md

 * `[codbo4]`  name used with bnetlauncher that identifies the settings to use (ex: `bnetlauncher.exe codbo4`)
 * `name=Call of Duty: Black Ops 4` a friendly name for the game used for error and help messages
-* `client=battlenet` the client module used to launch the game, currently there's battlenet and battlenet2, difference bettwen the two is that battlenet2 can launch ptr/classic version of games but could be less reliable then battlenet.
+* `client=battlenet` the client module used to launch the game, currently there's battlenet, battlenet2 and epic, difference bettwen the two battlenet is that battlenet2 can launch ptr/classic version of games but could be less reliable then battlenet.
-* `cmd=VIPR` command to launch the game, for the battlenet it's a special id that allows direct launching of the game, with battlenet2 it's the game's productCode.
+* `cmd=VIPR` command to launch the game, for the battlenet it's a special id that allows direct launching of the game, be aware that this value is case sensitive!
+With battlenet2 it's the game's productCode.
 Those values can be discovered by looking at logs in different locations:
   * for battlenet `'%LOCALAPPDATA%\Battle.net\Logs\battle.net*.log'`
   * for battlenet2 `'C:\ProgramData\Battle.net\Setup\<game>\*.log'`
+  In the case of epic, just create a desktop shortcut and extract the id from the properties, it will be something like:
+  * `com.epicgames.launcher://apps/<id will be here>?action=launch&silent=true`
 * `exe=BlackOps4.exe` game exe that bnetlauncher will look for after launch, can use `%` as a wildcard ie `Diablo III%.exe` to support 32 and 64 bit builds of the game.
 * `options=noargs,waitforexit` list of comma separated options, currently supported: